WHAT DO I WRITE?

 We are looking for episodic serials of any genre, both comedy and drama.

-Each episode should not be more than TEN MINUTES long.
+Each episode should not be more than TWELVE MINUTES long.
 (Suggested: 8 pages) There are penalties for going over time - see red text below.

 Make sure that each episode has a “hook” or “cliffhanger” that makes the audience want to see more.
 Remember- you only have ten minutes to win them over.

 While each episode is part of an ongoing story, make sure they can stand on their own.

 We would prefer the serials be open ended, so that they could continue as long as the audience wants them to; if you are one of the lucky two serials to make it to the final week of the playoffs, you will get to conclude your story.